 For Treatment.
 We may use or disclose health information about you to provide you with treatment or services.
 This includes the potential sharing of information about you to doctors, nurses, clinicians, case managers, interns or other Agency personnel, or to people outside of the Agency who are involved in your care.
 For example, a clinician might be treating you for a mental health problem and need to talk with one of our psychiatrists, another clinician, who has specialized training in a particular area of care.
 We may also disclose information about you to people outside the Agency who are involved in your health care.

 Electronic Exchange of Your Health Information-In some instances, we may transfer health information about you electronically to other health care providers who are providing you treatment or to the insurance plan providing payment for your treatment.
-Your health information may also be made available through the Vermont Health Information Exchange ("VHIE").
-The VHIE is a health information network operated by VITL, Inc. and your treating health care providers may only access your health information through the VHIE if you have provided specific written consent for their access, unless you are in need of emergency treatment.
-For information about the VHIE, see www.vitl.net."
+Your health information may also be made available through the Vermont Health Information Exchange (“VHIE”).
+The VHIE is a state-designated health information network operated by Vermont Information Technology Leaders, Inc. (“VITL”).
+Your treating health care providers may access your health information through the VHIE, unless you have chosen to opt out of the VHIE and you are not in need of emergency treatment.
+For information about the VHIE, see www.vitl.net.

 For Payment.
 We may use and disclose health information about you so that the treatment and services you receive at the Agency may be approved by, billed to, and payment collected from a third party such as an insurance company.
 For example, we may need to give your health plan information about counseling you received at the Agency so your health plan will pay us or reimburse you for a counseling session.
 We may also tell your health plan about a treatment you are going to receive to obtain prior approval or to determine whether your plan will cover the service / treatment.